- POSTED: 04 Jul 2014 23:05

 NEW DELHI: Rescue efforts at a building which collapsed last weekend in southern India wound up on Friday with the final death toll at 61, an official said.

 The 11-storey apartment tower on the outskirts of Tamil Nadu's state capital Chennai, which was still under construction, came crashing down on Saturday following heavy rains, killing mainly labourers.

-Karuna Sagar, a senior officer with the Tamil Nadu state police force, said the confirmed death toll from the disaster now stood at 55 and added that chances of finding more survivors "appear bleak".
+Karuna Sagar, a senior officer with the Tamil Nadu state police force, said the death toll from the disaster stood at 61 and added that most of the debris had been cleared.

-Rescuers have been working almost round the clock, using drills, mechanical diggers and heavy-cutting equipment to break through slabs of concrete.
+Rescuers had been working almost round the clock, using drills, mechanical diggers and heavy-cutting equipment to break through slabs of concrete for nearly a week.